For about 100 years, most New Zealanders have lived in towns and cities, yet in our national narrative we are people of the land.

 “There was nowhere in the country where I could say ‘That’s where my family worked the land or farmed the land or grew vegetables or crops'.”

-New Zealand's self-image as a rural country rather than an urban one has contributed to the lack of care that has sometimes been shown to our city buildings, he says.
+New Zealand's self-image as a rural country rather than an urban one has contributed to the lack of care that has sometimes been shown towards our city buildings, he says.

 “There was this idea – particularly in the 19th century – that New Zealand was too young to have buildings worth saving.”

-But by 1910 New Zealanders had a strong sense of urban heritage, he says.
+Yet by 1910, New Zealanders had developed a strong sense of urban heritage, he says.
 That year the public petitioned to save the old Government House building in Auckland, which was going to be demolished for the new university.

-Dr Schrader says confirmation that the rural man alone is no longer seen as the archetypal New Zealander came back in 2012, when the Speights ‘Southern Man’ campaign ended.
+Dr Schrader says that in 2012 we got confirmation the rural man alone was no longer seen as the archetypal New Zealander.